Complementary Medicine in Canning Vale

 References:

-To my mind, acupuncture and Bowen therapy make use of the same body processes and systems and may help similar issues (e.g. pain, stress, period health).
+To my mind, acupuncture and Bowen therapy make use of the same body processes and systems and may both help with similar issues (e.g. pain, stress, period health).
+Both may be used in pregnancy, with children and the elderly.

 In my experience, it's not unusual for patients to make use of both therapies over time.
 Some even like to alternate them when they reach the maintenance/wellness phase.

-If you're still unsure, don't worry.
-If you would like more information on which modality may help your specific condition, please email admin@jasminenaturaltherapist.com or discuss with your practitioner at your initial consultation.
+If you would like more information about which modality may be more useful for your specific situation, you may discuss this with your practitioner at your initial consultation.
+Or, email admin@jasminenaturaltherapist.com with any questions.

 Contact Us